codio-templates/advanced-features-python/.guides/content/The-Custom-Script-ada6.md

 # The Custom Script

-You can upload any scripts you already have to Codio.
+You can upload any grading scripts you already have to Codio.
 Scripts should be kept in the `.guides` folder so that students do not have access to them.

 ## Setup